County Sheriff seeks Applications for 2015 Community Safety Volunteer Academy

 - Must possess a valid Colorado driver’s license

-- Must pass a written general aptitude test, an integrity interview, polygraph, psychological, full background investigation and lift test (for those working on patrol and in detentions)
+- Must pass a written general aptitude test, an integrity interview, polygraph, psychological, full background investigation and medical testing.

 - Have never been convicted of a felony

-- Have had no illegal drug use within the last three (3) years and no alcohol related traffic offenses within five(5) years
+- Have had no illegal drug use within the last three (3) years and no alcohol related traffic offenses within seven (7) years

 - Must have the ability to deal with confidential information and keep it confidential